stylesuxx/jquery-yosys/README.md

 * yosysAfterInit: Fires after yosys init is done.

 ## Options
-### done
-Function to be called as soon as yosys is done with initialization.

 ### yosys
 Options to be passed to yosys directly, they may be *true* or *false* and default to false if not set: